JuggernautTej/8_Week_SQL_Challange/Case_Study_2/Pizza_Metrics_Solutions.md

 | ------------------------------------------- |
 | 1                                           |

-## Q9.
-What was the total volume of pizzas ordered for each hour of the day?
+## Question 9; What was the total volume of pizzas ordered for each hour of the day?
 ````sql
 SELECT
     HOUR(order_time) AS hour_of_day, COUNT(*) AS pizza_ordered